 Types of Asbestos

-Once mined in many places throughout the world but now mostly in Canada, Russia, Africa, and China, asbestos is a naturally-occurring mineral that was used for decades as an insulator for a host of products, many used in homes throughout the world.
+Asbestos was once mined in many places throughout the world; however, now it can be found predominately in Canada, Russia, Africa, and China.
+Asbestos is a naturally-occurring mineral that was used for decades as an insulator for a host of products, many of which have been used in homes throughout the world.

 Six different types of asbestos have been identified.
 These types are divided into two groups:

-- Amphibole – This kind of asbestos is characterized by a long chain-like structure of fibers that are sharp and straight and easy to inhale.
-Found in this category are the remaining 5 types of asbestos – amosite, crocidolite, anthophyllite, tremolite, and actinolite.
-The first two were widely used in products until the 1980s and amosite is the 2nd most likely type to be found in buildings.
+Amphibole – This kind of asbestos is characterized by a long chain-like structure of fibers that are sharp and straight and easy to inhale.
+This category is comprised of the remaining five types of asbestos: amosite, crocidolite, anthophyllite, tremolite, and actinolite.
+Amosite and crocidolite were widely used in products until the 1980s and amosite is recognized as the second most likely type to be found in buildings.

-These kinds of asbestos are also often categorized by their color, though tremolite, anthophyllite, and actinolite remain unclassified.
+These types of asbestos are often categorized by their color, although tremolite, anthophyllite, and actinolite remain unclassified.

 - White – chrysotile